ericranstrom/ericranstrom/_posts/2017-10-10-unity_github_pages.md

 <hr>

 Step 5) Next we'll want to wire up the 'unity_dir' variable so jekyll will show the unity game.
 To do this, you'll next need to update the layout used for your posts.
 If we look in `_config.yml` near the bottom, there is a sectinon called 'defaults' where it specifies the default layout for posts, called 'single'.
-In `_layouts/single.html` we'll make the change than handles the unity_dir variable.
+This is the layout the posts will use, so in `_layouts/single.html` we'll make the change than handles the unity_dir variable.

 Search for a line containing {% raw %}`{{ content }}`{% endraw %}, and in the line directly above it, add
  {% raw %}